 Japan (SPring-8) - Jan '18

 Together with Zhong Yin from ETH Zürich we performed the first liquid-jet experiments from aqueous salt solutions at the SPring-8 synchrotron facility near Osaka (Japan) at the high-resolution RIXS (Resonant Inelastic X-ray emission Spectroscopy) setup operated by the Yoshi Harada group.
 Also, Jan-Erik Rubensson from Uppsala, and colleagues from MAX IV joined in this enterprise.
 The three-day/24 hours beamtime ran smoothly and we obtained exciting results.
 But before the duty we met Stephan Thürmer in Kyoto who was a great companion and guided us through the city.
-We also visited Toshi Suzuki at Kyoto University to hear about the liquid-jet laser experiments, and to report on our works at FHI in a seminar.
+We also visited Toshi Suzuki at Kyoto University to hear about the liquid-jet laser experiments, and to report on our work at FHI in a seminar.

 A New Analyzer - Dec '17